ogiewon/Hubitat/Drivers/logitech-harmony-hub-parent.src/README.md

 - v0.1.20201123 - Added custom level attributes for Home Control Buttons.
 Thanks @fabien.giuliano and @abuttino.
 - v0.1.20201228 - Fixed Null division issue caused in the 11-23-2020 release
 - v0.1.20210425 - Corected data type of custom attributes
+- v0.1.20210702 - Added Presence Capability to indicate whether or not the connection to the Harmony Hub is 'present' or 'not present'

 **Instructions For Use**